tyler-Mos/191-Tyler-Mos/README.md

 	new file:   .DS_Store
 	new file:   testfile.txt

-6)  It says that my brnahc is ahead by one commit.
+6)  It says that my branch is ahead by one commit.
 Your branch is ahead of 'origin/master' by 1 commit.
   (use "git push" to publish your local commits)